“Look Daddy, Teacher says, every time a bell rings an Angel gets his wings!”

 Today, we’re going to learn about bells – specifically Witches Bells – their origins, purpose, and uses.
 Traditionally speaking, bells have been used throughout differing cultures and societies, both for spiritual and mundane reasons as well as other varied reasons, including protection.

+Are you hearing bells that aren’t there?
 The spiritual meaning of bells can be that of beginnings and endings, a call to order, or even a command or a warning.
 Bells have come to represent varying concepts and ideas within their appealing soundwaves.

 Bells on door meaning